sculptor/sculptor/README.md

 mvn install
   </pre>

-* Deploy the Eclipse P2 repository with the Sculptor plugins to GitHub as decribed [here](http://stackoverflow.com/questions/14013644/hosting-a-maven-repository-on-github/)
+* Deploy the Eclipse p2 repository with the Sculptor plugins to GitHub as decribed [here](http://stackoverflow.com/questions/14013644/hosting-a-maven-repository-on-github/)

   <pre>
 cd sculptor-parent
-mvn deploy
+mvn deploy -Pdeploy
   </pre>

 * (Optionally) Build and test the stand-alone Generator JAR (the generator isn't useful right now - it reads the model, creates the file "./src-gen/test.txt" with the text "Hello World!" and prints "Code generation finished.")